Top 9 Venture Capital Firms for Advanced Materials Startups

 3. Creative Ventures

-Creative Ventures is a deep tech firm based in Oakland that invests in early-stage companies.
-They focus on startups tackling major global challenges, from climate change to healthcare.
+Creative Ventures is a deep tech firm based in Oakland that invests in early-stage companies addressing major global challenges.
+They back founders who are using science and technology to solve critical problems in areas like climate, health, and industry.

-- Industries of focus: Advanced Materials, Clean Energy, Robotics, Health Care, Construction
+- Industries of focus: Advanced Materials, Clean Energy, Biotechnology, Robotics, Health Care

-- Notable portfolio companies: Caper (acquired by Instacart), Sense Photonics (acquired by Ouster), Bleximo, ALICE
+- Notable portfolio companies: Bleximo, ALICE, Caper (acquired by Instacart)

 - Portfolio size: 60 investments